-This petition has been filed by the Petitioner, Damodar Valley Corporation for truing-up of tariff of Panchet Hydel Power Station, Unit Nos.
-1 & 2 (2 x 40 MW) (in short 'the generating station') for the period 2014-19, in terms of Regulation 8(1) of the Central Electricity Regulatory Commission (Terms and Conditions of Tariff) Regulations, 2014 (in short 'the 2014 Tariff Regulations') and for determination of tariff of the generating station for the period 2019-24, in accordance with the provisions of the Central Electricity Regulatory Commission (Terms and Conditions of Tariff) Regulations, 2019 (in short 'the 2019 Tariff Regulations').
+This petition has been filed by the Petitioner, Damodar Valley Corporation, for truing-up of tariff of Tilaiya Hydel Power station Unit Nos.
+1 & 2 (2 x 2 MW) (in short "the generating station") for the period 2014-19, in terms of Regulation 8(1) of the Central Electricity Regulatory Commission (Terms and Conditions of Tariff) Regulations, 2014 (in short 'the 2014 Tariff Regulations') and for determination of tariff of the generating station for the period 2019-24, in accordance with the provisions of the Central Electricity Regulatory Commission (Terms and Conditions of Tariff) Regulations, 2019 (in short 'the 2019 Tariff Regulations').

-2. The Petitioner is a statutory body established by the Central Government under the Damodar Valley Corporation Act, 1948 (in short 'DVC Act') for the development of the Damodar Valley, with three participating Governments, namely, the Central Government, the Government of West Bengal and the Government of Jharkhand.
-It is having status of deemed licensee and governed by provisions of DVC Act, 1948, in so far as they are not inconsistent with the provisions of The Electricity Act, 2003.
-The dates of commercial operation of the units of the generating station are as under:
+2. The Petitioner is a statutory body established by the Central Government under the Damodar Valley Corporation Act, 1948 (hereinafter referred to as the 'DVC Act') for the development of the Damodar Valley, with three participating Governments, namely, the Central Government, the Government of West Bengal and the Government of Jharkhand.
+The dates of commercial operation of the different Units of the generating station are as under:

 Actual COD

-Unit - I December, 1959
+L Jnit - I February, 1953

-Unit - II March, 1991
+L Jnit - II August, 1953